-Is it all glam and high fives?
+Is being a personal fitness trainer all glam and high fives?
 What does the daily schedule of a career-oriented personal trainer look like?
 Most importantly, what can you expect if you're thinking about making a switch by leaving the drudgery of a desk job for a career as a personal trainer so that you, too, can make a living from your passion?

 Personal Trainer Employment Options

-First, there are a variety of ways a personal trainer can earn a living.
+First, there are a variety of fitness careers available for personal trainers.
 Various options for employment include:

 - Health clubs